balena-io/reconfix/docs/architecture.md

 }
 ```

 When calculating `Y` from `X` we need not only the value for the projected field, but also all non-projected fields.
 In this case, non-projected fields are stored in the `XSAVE` field, and `YSAVE` is also valid if needed.
+But lenses cannot declare both `XSAVE` and `YSAVE` at the same time.

 While it is certainly possible to implement this functionality using stateful operations, or even `ExternalData` nodes (see the "External Data" section), `XSAVE`/`YSAVE` are both simpler and better integrated into the orchestrator's transactional nature.
-For more information on how `XSAVE` and `YSAVE` work, see the "Orchestrator/Lens' State" subsection.
+For more information on how `XSAVE` and `YSAVE` works, see the "Orchestrator/Lens' State" subsection.

 ## Transforms